linode/docs/docs/guides/applications/containers/installing-and-using-docker-on-ubuntu-and-debian/index.md

   name: Linode
   email: docs@linode.com
 description: "Check out our guide on how to install Docker Engine on Ubuntu and Debian Linux distribution's latest version. ✓ Click here to read our guide today!"
-og_description: 'A guide on installing Docker Engine on Ubuntu and Debian Linux distributions'
+og_description: "A guide on installing Docker Engine on Ubuntu and Debian Linux distributions"
 keywords: ['docker','docker engine','containers']
 tags: ["docker","containers","debian","ubuntu"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-06-16
 modified_by:
   name: Linode
-title: "Install Docker Ubuntu or Debian: How to Set Up and Use | Linode"
+title: "Install Docker Ubuntu or Debian: How to Set Up and Use"
 h1_title: "Installing and Using Docker on Ubuntu and Debian"
 enable_h1: true
 external_resources: